jojokaka/UIRD/README.md

-# UIRD
-Underwater Image Retrieval Dataset
+# UIRD: Underwater Image Retrieval Dataset

 ##Data Sources
 The images in this dataset are derived from: